4×4 South Africa – Top Considerations to Rent or Buy

 OUR DECISION: PURCHASE A VEHICLE TO 4×4 SOUTH AFRICA

-The cost was ZAR 50,000 and included:
+This additional cost was ZAR 50,000 and included:

-• Replacement steel front bumper,
+• Replacement steel front bumper

-• Rock-sliders,
+• Rock-sliders

-• 3x weatherproof canvas side-panels that fit onto the existing pull-out canopy to create an extra ‘room’ for protection from the sun, wind and rain,
+• 3x weatherproof canvas side panels that fit onto the existing pull-out canopy to create an extra ‘room’ for protection from the sun, wind, and rain

 hilux at SAni pass